 The UW-Madison Department of Sociology and Department of Community & Environmental Sociology (hereafter the Joint Departments) have endorsed a set of Community Standards designed to promote professional development and improve climate.

 Four tenured faculty, Department administrators from both C & E Sociology and Sociology, and the Graduate program advisor.
-Two of the four tenured faculty will be appointed by the chair (with executive committee approval required for appointment).
+Two of the four tenured faculty will be appointed by the department chairs (with executive committee approval required for appointment).
 One of these two appointed faculty will be from C&E Sociology.
 The remaining two tenured faculty will be chosen by the committee, in consultation with the department chair, from a list of four tenured faculty nominated by the Sociology Graduate Student Association (SGSA).
 Tenured faculty will serve two-year (renewable) terms to facilitate continuity.
 In appointing the committee, the chair should make efforts to reflect the diversity of the department.
 The chairs of Sociology and C&E Sociology will work in consultation with the committee or may be members of the committee.
 The chair of the Climate Committee will be elected once per year by its members.

 Concerns or complaints that cannot be resolved by other established pathways (e.g., discussion between student(s) and instructor, reporting to DGS, dept. chair, graduate advisor, undergraduate advisor, or training directors.)
 The committee will take proactive steps to improve the climate and also respond to general climate issues that members are aware of.
 However, it will not intercede directly with a specific individual or proceed with sanctions against an individual unless a formal complaint is made and the complainant requests that the committee take action.